src-d/guide/talent/job-descriptions/offers/language-analysis.md

 ### Role

 The Language Analysis team is developing source{d} tools and libraries for generating and processing universal abstract syntax trees for programming languages.
-These components are integrated into the [Babelfish](https://github.com/bblfsh) open source project, written in Go, C++, Scala, and any other language that we're parsing.
+These components are integrated into the [Babelfish](https://github.com/bblfsh) Open Source project, written in Go, C++, Scala, and any other language that we're parsing.

-Babelfish powers the cutting-edge research that our machine learning team does on their ambitious mission to provide machine learning on source code.
+Babelfish powers the cutting-edge research that our Machine Learning team does on their ambitious mission to provide Machine Learning on Source Code.
 Our tools also are being used by a community of developers, researchers, and companies across the world in order to do vanguard research and build the next generation of developer tools.

 - Being passionate about programming languages is important as well as an interest in the lexing/parsing/semantic analysis of programming language's interpreters and compilers.